shin10kudev/weekend-code-challenge/06-enter-the-matrix/SOLUTION.md

 ## Solution 1: Using Array.prototype.join()

-One solution to this problem is similar to the solution if we were looking for duplicates in a flattened array.
+My first solution to this problem is similar to the approach we'd take if we were looking for duplicates in a flattened array.
 That is, we would maintain a hash table of previously seen values.
 Going through that array, we might generate a hash table that looks like this, where the key is the item we encountered, and the value is the count of times we encountered it:

 ```js
 const seenValues = {